dials/dials/doc/sphinx/advanced_tutorial.rst

 We see an overall increase in all three cell parameters, however the greatest change, in lengths *a* and *b*, is only about 0.02 Angstroms.
 If significant cell volume increases had been observed that might be indicative of radiation damage.
-However we can't yet conclude that there is no radiation damage from the lack of considerable change observed.
-We can at least see from this and the low finals refined RMSDs that this is a very well-behaved dataset.
+However we can't yet conclude that there is *no* radiation damage from the *lack* of considerable change observed.
+We can at least see from this and the low final refined RMSDs that this is a very well-behaved dataset though.

 Integration
 ^^^^^^^^^^^